clarkware/iphone-goodies/README.md

 iPhone Goodies
 ==============

-An evolving collection of various scripts, extensions, and other goodies for iPhone development.
+A collection of various scripts, extensions, and other goodies for iPhone development.

 Dependencies
 ------------

 This project relies on the Google Toolbox for Mac.
-If you check out this project using git, you can pull down the dependencies using "git submodule update --init".
+If you check out this project using git, you can pull down the dependencies using

+    git submodule update --init

 Running the Tests
 -----------------